A gunman entered a home in rural Mount Airy yesterday morning, reportedly abducting a 22-year-old woman and then raping her, police said.

 The abductor apparently held the woman for about four hours before freeing her in Montgomery County, police said.

-The woman, whose name was not released by police, was forced into a car by a man wielding a rifle or shotgun outside her home about 11 a.m., police said.
+The woman, whose name was not released by police, was forced into a car by a man wielding a rifle or shotgun outside her home in the 17000 block of Frederick Road, about 11 a.m., police said.
 The home is near the Howard and Carroll county line.